-FAQ of rAAV
+FAQ about rAAV

 Q: What is AAV?

-After infecting cells, rAAV will link head to tail to form a ring It can exist for a long time without being degraded as foreign DNA.
-Therefore, it can be retained in mammalian organs or tissues for a long time showing a very low probability of integrating the genome.
-This feature makes AAV the superior choice for gene therapy, and an excellent carrier for delivering foreign genes in animals for research.
+After infecting cells, the linear DNA genome of rAAVs link head to tail to form a DNA ring.
+This ring of rAAV DNA can persist within a cell without being degraded as foreign DNA for an extended period.
+Additionally, it has been shown that this DNA ring holds a very low probability of integration into the host genome.
+The persistence of genomic material inside of host cells in combination with low integration probability makes rAAV the superior choice for the delivery of genetic payloads in gene therapies, and an excellent carrier for delivering foreign genes in animals for research.

 Q: What is the upper limit of rAAV as a gene delivery vector for packaging foreign sequences?